distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 Many holders may think:

-> This proposal is slightly negative-EV, but I would still rather hold ASSET after it passes than hold USD.
+"This proposal is slightly negative-EV, but I would still rather hold ASSET after it passes than hold USD."

 So they do not sell PASS-ASSET near the threshold.
 Their unwillingness to sell is not approval of the proposal.
 It means the proposal's harm is smaller than their reservation value for staying exposed to ASSET.